fkaduk/kobodeck/README.md

 The "read" status is not propagated: when an article is read on the e-reader, it's not propagated back to the Wallabag site.
 Similarly, annotations are not sent back either.
 We could probably read the sqlite database and send that data back, eventually.
-Note that once we that working, we can also avoid deleting books that are in the "reading" state.
+Note that we currently avoid deleting books that are in the "reading" state.

 Seems like the
 [mattn sqlite library](https://github.com/mattn/go-sqlite3) is the